All Episodes

 Thank you.

-I he has all the right answers.
+He has all the right answers.

 He has all the politics down.

-But does he really understand how angry and upset as you have so well articulated over the last couple of years how mad we really are, and how much we yearn for action to turn this ship of state around.
+But does he really understand how angry and upset, as you have so well articulated over the last couple of years, how mad we really are and how much we yearn for action to turn this ship of state around?

 You said ship with a P, right?

-With a ship with a P, yes, sir.
+With a P, yes, sir.

-I want to play a soundbite, Bill.
+Want to play a soundbite, Bill?

-And the question I really think the press intimidates Romney and some of the others.
+And the question, I really think the press intimidates Romney and some of the others.

 He's a businessman.

-He, you know, he looks like he's chairing a meeting of the board.
+He looks like he's chairing a meeting of the board.

-Charles Crowdhammer says that Romney does, I wonder what he figured this out.
+I wonder when he figured this out.

-Uh look at the debate in South Carolina, Rush.
+Look at the debate in South Carolina, Rush.

 Yep.

-That Romney just doesn't have it in him.
+And Krauthammer says that Romney can't do that, that Romney just doesn't have it in him.

-When they figure that out.
+Well, I don't know when they figure that out.

 Now, a lot of people agree with the previous caller.